Naxemis/Naxemis/README.md

 - Hello.
 I'm Naxemis, my name is Simon
 - I'm small developer of indie games.
-- I’m currently learning Clickteam Fusion 2.5, JavaScript, Unity and Java
+- I’m currently learning Clickteam Fusion 2.5, JavaScript, Unity, Java and Python

 <!---!>
 Naxemis/Naxemis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.